TonjeSchjefstad/FED2-JS2-CA-TonjeSchjefstad/README.md

 - Login and logout
 - Create, edit and delete posts
 - View all posts
-- View single post by ID
+- View single post by ID → Opens in an overlay
 - View own profile
 - View other profiles
 - Follow and unfollow users